-Please find below the Alliance's fiscal year 2021 second quarter report to Broward County.
-During the past few months, since the onset of the COVID-19 crisis, the Alliance has remained committed to our top priority, which is growing and diversifying our economy through an emphasis on high-value, high wage targeted industries.
+Please find below the Alliance's fiscal year 2021 fourth quarter/year end report to Broward County.
+During the past year, since the onset of the COVID-19 crisis, the Alliance has remained committed to our top priority, which is growing and diversifying our economy through an emphasis on high-value, high wage jobs.
 However, at the same time, we have continued to focus on providing business assistance and information to help companies and residents of Broward navigate through the social and economic effects of the pandemic.
-Below is a recap of results and actions in the second quarter:
+Below is a recap of results and actions in the fourth quarter:

-1. We were pleased to finalize the following company projects and continue to work with 30 companies that are in the project pipeline.
-Examples of completed projects were:
+1. We were pleased to finalize the following company projects and continue to work with 28 companies that are in the project pipeline: